-Fraudsters don’t have to be high tech.
-Not everyone who is out to get your identity is going to do it by hacking your computer and stealing your information on line.
-Some simply go after the personal information that’s sitting right outside your home – in your mailbox.
+Fraudsters don’t have to be high-tech.
+Not everyone out to get your identity will do it by hacking your computer and stealing your information online.
+Some simply go after the personal details sitting right outside your home – in your mailbox.

-This is also another reason why monitoring your credit is so important.
-If someone does nab something out of your mailbox and gets issued a new line of credit in your name, you will see it.
+The ability to steal mail showcases why monitoring your credit is essential.
+You will see if someone does nab something out of your mailbox and gets issued a new line of credit in your name.

 Use a Shredder

-The best thing to do with this stuff is shred it before you throw it out.
+The best thing to do with this stuff is to shred it before you throw it out.
 Invest in a shredder, and run everything that has any personal information on it through the shredder before you toss it.
-This will stop anyone dedicated enough to go through your trash from gaining your personal information.

 Set up Security Alerts on your Bank Cards and Credit Cards